Wye Valley: The development of industry

 Iron has been made in the Wye Valley since Roman times, using the ready supply of timber, good quality ore and abundant charcoal from the Forest of Dean.
 The river provided transport for the raw materials and finished product, and with the introduction of the blast furnace in the 16th century, its tributaries began to be used for water power.

-The first brass made in Britain was founded at Tintern in 1566.
+The first brass made in Britain was founded in the Angidy valley – which joins the Wye at Tintern – in 1566.
 Wire-making followed, with water mills situated on all the tributaries of the lower Wye.
 The area resounded to the noise and smoke of heavy industry for the next 400 years and gave rise to many pioneering industries.
 For instance, Whitebrook became famous for paper milling, when wallpaper became a fashionable way to decorate houses.
 At Redbrook, copper works were established by 1691, and a century later the village became one of the world's major tinplate manufacturing centres.
 This industry survived until the 1960s and was renowned for producing the thinnest, highest quality plate in the world.
 The Lydbrook valley was also a thriving centre for metal industries, such as the manufacture of telegraph cables.

 The valley woodlands were carefully managed to produce mature trees for shipbuilding, or by coppicing for charcoal, and to provide bark for tanning.
 The valley industries were also massive consumers of timber.
 A ship of 150 tons, for example, required 3,000 wagonloads of timber to complete – and in 1824, 13 ships were launched at Brockweir alone.

 The river was the economic backbone of the region, providing an important means of transport, trade and communication.
 In late medieval times, salmon weirs hindered free passage on the river, but the Wye Navigation Act in 1662 enabled the river's potential to be developed.
 By 1727 shallow draught boats could get upstream beyond Hereford, and a significant shipbuilding industry developed at Monmouth, Llandogo, Brockweir and Chepstow.
 However, by 1835 it was stated that the Wye "can scarcely be considered a commercial highway" above Monmouth, and by the 1880s Brockweir bridge was the effective upper limit of navigation.

 As the 19th century progressed, the valley's industries gradually declined, and management of the woodlands lessened when there was no longer a ready market for their products.